- Connection Diagrams

 HD PVR Pro 60 System requirements

-- Laptop or desktop PC with i3, i5 or i7 (or equivalent) processor
+- Laptop or desktop PC with i3 (or equivalent or faster) processor

 - Internet connection for software download

 - HD TV set with HDMI input (optional for pass through)

 Note: HD PVR Pro 60 will not record video from HDMI with HDCP copy protection.
 If you are using the Xbox One or PS4, make sure you turn off HDCP.
 See Troubleshooting for instructions on turning off HDCP.